EmmaSteinman/cs372/project/project0.md

 **Note**

 To hand in your submission for this lab, first cd to the root of your pintos source code repository.
 Commit all the changes you have made for this lab (with `git add` and `git commit` command).
-Then archive the entire repository with `git archive --prefix=lab0/ --format=tar HEAD | gzip > lab0-handin.tar.gz`.
-Double check the archive file contains the content you want to submit and then submit lab0-handin.tar.gz through [Blackboard](https://blackboard.jhu.edu) before the deadline.
-For later projects, we will collect group submissions through GitHub classroom.

 * * *

-Ryan Huang | Last updated 2018-01-16 13:17:24 -0500.